-The Director of Campus Safety, or designee, has the ability to write and send a TWN.
+The Director of Campus Safety, in coordination and consultation with a senior Madonna University official, has the ability to write and send a TWN.
+In addition, the decision to issue a timely warning can be made solely by a senior Madonna University official.
 Updates may be sent out as new or more accurate information becomes available.
 The University may use one or more methods (text messaging, web posting, mass emails, etc.) to issue a TWN.